 By Lisa Ziegel

-The grim news is inescapable: Inactivity and incidence of overweight and obesity are still occurring in epidemic proportions, along with the health issues that accompany them (such as heart disease, diabetes, osteoporosis, and more).
-Much time and effort has been put into finding solutions to bring this national crisis under control.
+The grim news is inescapable: Inactivity and incidence of overweight and obesity are still occurring in epidemic proportions, along with the health issues that accompany them, (such as heart disease, diabetes, osteoporosis, and more).
+Much time and effort have been put into finding solutions to bring this national crisis under control.
 Besides an anti-inflammatory diet, engaging people in physical activity would be the easiest and least expensive approach to easing the problem.
 Research has gone into what modes and methods of getting people active are best, but now a new initiative is working to get an affordable, easy, and universally acceptable action plan “off the ground and rolling” so to speak.
 That is, Everybody Walk – a collaboration among medical professionals, education, business and community leaders designed to promote walking as a means of disease prevention as well as community building.

 Kaiser Permanente, the driving force behind the program, conducted a survey in 2013 to get an idea of how the public feels about walking and what would motivate them to start a walking program or to get them to walk more.
 The majority of respondents viewed walking as a favorable activity and understood the health benefits as well as the fact that if more people walked, it would benefit neighborhoods and communities.
 In spite of their opinions, only 11% reported they are achieving the minimum amount of daily walking/activity recommended by the American College of Sports Medicine (30 minutes per day).
 Reasons given for falling short of this goal included safety concerns, both because of traffic and lack of access to safe sidewalks, and fear of crime.
 Besides environmental reasons, others cited lack of physical energy and apprehension about walking alone.
 So how can the Everybody Walk effort turn these drawbacks around and get people to move?